EddOliver/Covital/Chronogram.md

 - IoT devices to monitor risk in patients

-- An opeen source ventilator to keep ahead of the curve
+- An open source ventilator to keep ahead of the curve